 - Six-ingredients – you just need six ingredients (not counting water) to make this simple cake and they’re all things you likely have at home other than possibly the cake mix!

 - So easy – if you can make a box cake mix, you can make this cake.
 That’s pretty much it plus dumping and poking the cake!

 - Keeps well – this cake is actually even better the day after once all of the liquids have had a chance to soak into the cake!

 - Gingerbread cake mix – if you can’t find gingerbread cake mix (it can be hard to find some years), you can also make this with spice cake mix with good results.

 - Ingredients to make gingerbread cake – you’ll also need the ingredients to make the gingerbread cake.
 It’s typically either egg and water or egg and oil – do whatever your recipe says!

 This cake is pretty simple from start to finish but make sure to pay attention to the details because like with any cake recipes, you do have to follow the instructions!

 Preheat the oven to 350*F and spray a 9″ x 13″ baking dish with non-stick cooking spray.

-Once your pan is ready, mix the gingerbread cake mix, water and egg in a large mixing bowl until well mixed.
+Once your pan is ready, mix the gingerbread cake mix and ingredients to bake the cake (typically either oil and eggs or water and eggs) in a large bowl.

 Next, pour batter into the baking dish, making sure it’s spread out in an even layer.
 Bake for 25-30 minutes until a toothpick comes out clean.